oprypin/crsfml/gitbook/graphics-shape.md

 ![Aliased vs antialiased shape](./images/graphics-shape-antialiasing.png)

 Remember that anti-aliasing availability depends on the graphics card: It might not support it, or have it forced to disabled in the driver settings.
+Sometimes antialiasing does not work if `depth_bits` is not specified (use 24 if unsure).